- Home

 How much State Pension will I get?

 Each tax year, the new State Pension increases by the highest of the growth in wages, September’s inflation figure as measured by the Consumer Prices Index (CPI), or 2.5%.
 This is known as the ‘triple lock guarantee’.
-The triple lock was temporarily scrapped for a year from April 2022 due to a surge in wages, but the Treasury reinstated it from April 2023 when the State Pension rose by 10.1% (in line with September’s inflation figure).
+As a result, it rose by 8.5% in April 2024, in line with earnings growth.
 Read more about this in our guide What is the pension triple lock?

 Not everyone is eligible for the full amount of State Pension, and the amount you are entitled to will obviously have an impact on how much more (or less) you might need to save into your private pension.
 Your State Pension entitlement is determined by the number of ‘qualifying years’ you have of paying the appropriate amount of National Insurance Tax.
 Working out what level of State Pension you are eligible for can be confusing, but you can find out more in our articles How the State Pension works and State Second Pension and SERPS explained.